Frequently Asked Questions (FAQs)

 - No, Nominet does not intend to remove the three-way contractual relationship.
 It will continue to have a contract with the registrar via the .UK Registry-Registrar Agreement and the registrant via the .UK Registrant Terms and Conditions.
 This is the current arrangement and will remain in place.

-What is happening to non-member tags?
+What is happening to non-member .UK Registrars?

 How will Nominet measure compliance with the new RRA?